 Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-See Note 3 for discussion of fair value measurements.
+See Note 3 and Note 4 for discussion of investment risk and fair value measurements.
 Net investment income consists of realized and unrealized appreciation (depreciation) in the fair value of investments, and interest income earned.
 Realized gains and losses on the sale of investments are recognized on the specific identification basis to determine the cost basis of the investments sold.

 In order to account for each participant's activity, separate accounts are maintained by the Trust.
-As such, investment and expenses are separately accounted for and maintained for each participant.
+As such, investments and expenses are separately accounted for and maintained for each participant.